 - 10 best things to do in Falmouth port (+ Falmouth shore excursions, port highlights)

-Officially named “Historic Falmouth Cruise Port”, the port was built in a triangular shape and is co-owned and run by the Port Authority of Jamaica (PAJ) and the Royal Caribbean International.
+Officially named “Historic Falmouth Cruise Port”, the port was built in a triangular shape and is co-owned and run by the Port Authority of Jamaica (PAJ) and Royal Caribbean International.

-It consists of 2 long piers that can accommodate the world’s largest cruise ships.
+The port consists of 2 long piers that can accommodate the world’s largest cruise ships.
 The two piers meet at the seaside end and share a terminal building where you can find a security check, a waiting area, and a small tourist information desk where you can pick up some maps and brochures.

 These are some of the familiar brands you’ll find in Historic Falmouth Cruise Port: